Change the FQDN of the RPort server

 Learn how to use your own name instead of the random *.user.rport.io hostname

-If you want to change the FQDN of a RPort server installed via the cloud-installer the first step is to create a DNS A Record that points to the IP address of your virtual machine.
+If you want to change the FQDN of a RPort server installed via the the first step is to create a DNS A Record that points to the IP address of your virtual machine.

 🧨 Do not use a CNAME record pointing to the *.users.rport.io FQDN.
 Always use an A-record.